 Red wine poached pears have got to be the quintessential holiday dessert!
 Love that they’re on the light side, too!

 Whether you need a show-stopping, sophisticated dessert or just want something easy you can make ahead of time for a special holiday dinner these Spiced Red Wine Poached Pears with Vanilla Mascarpone Whipped Cream are the solution.

 Wine-poached pears–whether in red wine or white wine–are a classic, French preparation that doesn’t require an Escoffier degree.
 Serving them only makes you look like you attended a French culinary school!

-When peeling them for this dish, work in long, even strokes to avoid a choppy or uneven appearance.
+When peeling them for these Spiced Red Wine Poached Pears, work in long, even strokes to avoid a choppy or uneven appearance.
 A vegetable peeler works perfectly.
 You also want to be careful not to bruise them.

 It’s important to periodically turn the pears while they’re poaching to ensure even cooking and a consistent ruby-red color.
 You also want to turn them occasionally while they’re cooling in the red wine mixture because they continue to soak up the mixture.

 I served with a simple vanilla mascarpone whipped cream.
 For less work, gently heat them back up in the poaching liquid and serve warm with vanilla ice cream.

 Oh, and a quick etiquette tip….
 Be sure to give your guests both a fork AND a spoon to enjoy this dessert–a fork to help secure the pear and the spoon to eat it with.

 If you have any pears left, serve them on a salad such as my Winter Greens with Poached Pears, Butter and Turbinado Toasted Almonds, Blue Cheese and Balsamic Vinaigrette.

 Grilled Pound Cake with Balsamic Macerated Strawberries and Mascarpone Cream